Quantitative Performance Comparison of Various Traffic Shapers in Time-Sensitive Networking: Performance Comparison Evaluation

-In this section, we are interested in the influence of ATS on the real-time performance of combined traffic shapers.
-First, the architectures of TAS+ATS+SP and TAS+SP without ATS are compared.
-In the first set of experiment, it is assumed that there is 20\% of TT traffic achieving deterministic transmission based on the TAS, and 10\% to 70\% of traffic is SP.
-Therefore, the overall average traffic load in the network is 30\%-90\%.
+In the leftover section, we will see the impact of ATS on the combined traffic shapers (TAS+SP or TAS+CBS) under different levels of traffic load, as discussed for individual traffic shapers.
+The architectures of TAS+ATS+SP and TAS+SP without ATS are first compared.
+We still use the same topology (MM) as in the Sect.~\ref{sec:CmpTrafficLoadATSSP}.
+In the first set of experiments, it is assumed that there is 20\% of TT traffic achieving deterministic transmission based on the TAS, and 10\% to 70\% of traffic is SP.
+Therefore, the overall average traffic load on the network is 30\%-90\%.
 For each traffic load, we have used 20 randomly generated test cases.
-In order to fairly compare with ATS used individually, we still assume that all flows reshaped by ATS have the same priority and with no interference of other traffic type of lower priority (BE for example).
+In order to fairly compare with ATS used individually, we still assume that all flows reshaped by ATS have the same priority and with no interference from other traffic types of lower priority (BE for example).